Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: Preliminaries

 An $(N,K)$ polar code is designed by placing the $K$ most reliable bit-channels with indices $i\in[N]$ into the set $\mathcal{A}$ that can, e.g., be found using density evolution \cite{arikan2009channel,Mori:2009SIT}.
 An $r$-th order \ac{RM} code of length-$N$ and dimension $K = \sum_{i=0}^{r}\binom{n}{i}$, where $0\leq r\leq n$, is denoted as RM$(r,n)$.
 Its set $\mathcal{A}$ consists of the indices, $i\in[N]$, with Hamming weight at least $n-r$ for the binary expansion of $i-1$.
 For both codes, one sets $u_i=0$ for $i\in\mathcal{A}^c$.

 We make use of \emph{dynamic} frozen bits\cite{trifonov16}.
 A frozen bit is dynamic if its value depends on a subset of information bits preceding it; the resulting codes are called modified $\G_N$-coset codes.
-Dynamic frozen bits tend to improve the performance of near-\ac{ML} decoders\cite{Yuan19,arikan2019sequential,CNP20,CP21,LGZ21} because the weight spectrum of the resulting code tends to improve as compared to the underlying code\cite{Yuan19,LZG19,YFV20,RBV20,LZL21,LGZ21}.
+Dynamic frozen bits tend to improve the performance of near-\ac{ML} decoders\cite{Yuan19,arikan2019sequential,CNP20,CP21,LGZ21} because the weight spectrum of the resulting code tends to improve as compared to the underlying code\cite{Yuan19,LZG19,YFV21,RBV20,LZL21,LGZ21}.
+For the numerical results, we will consider short- to moderate-length \ac{RM} codes with dynamic frozen bits, called dRM codes\cite[Def.
+1]{CP21}.
+An important instance from the ensemble is the PAC codes with \ac{RM} rate-profiling\cite{arikan2019sequential}.
+However, the average complexity gets large for (near-)\ac{ML} decoding of dRM codes as they get longer.
+Therefore, \edd{the formal definition of the modified RM-polar codes is given below}. \begin{definition} The $(N,K)$ dRM-polar ensemble is the set of codes specified by the set $\mathcal{A}$ of an $(N,K)$ RM-polar code and choosing